 We focus on mid-life Flight Equipment and monetize them through our Asset Management Solutions segment.
 Asset Management Solutions' activities include monetization of assets through the lease or sale of whole assets, or through disassembly activities in support of our USM-related activities.
 Our monetizing services have been developed to maximize returns on mid-life Flight Equipment throughout their operating life, in conjunction with realizing the highest residual value of Flight Equipment at its retirement.
 We accomplish this by utilizing deep market and technical knowledge related to the management of Flight Equipment sales, leasing and MRO services.
 To extract value from the remaining flight time on whole assets, we provide flexible short-term (generally less than five years) leasing solutions of Flight Equipment to passenger and cargo operators across the globe.
 Once the value from the Flight Equipment's flight time has been extracted, Flight Equipment is considered to be at or near the end of its useful life and is analyzed for return maximization as either whole asset sales or disassembled for sale as USM parts.
-Revenue from this segment is segregated between Aircraft and Engine depending on the asset type that generated the revenue.
-Lease revenue and the related depreciation from aircraft and engines installed on those aircraft are recognized under the Aircraft category.
+Revenue from this segment is segregated between Aircraft and Engine depending on the recognized under the Aircraft category.
 Revenue from sales of whole aircraft and related cost of sales are allocated between the Aircraft and Engine categories based on the allocated cost basis of the asset sold.